yukihito-jokyu/postman-mcp-server/docs/dev/postman-cli-design-doc.md

 The implementation provides a clean and efficient interface to Postman CLI capabilities while maintaining simplicity and reliability.
 Key improvements in this revision include:

-1. Simplified authentication handling
+1. Comprehensive reporter configuration
-2. Enhanced collection run options
+2. Enhanced CI/CD integration
-3. Better CI/CD integration
+3. Better authentication handling
-4. Clearer limitations documentation
+4. Clearer output management
-5. More detailed reporting configuration
+5. More focused scope